Pressure Cooker vs. Slow Cooker: What’s the Difference?

 slow cooker

 Slow cookers have been around for a long time.
 They’re one of the most popular kitchen appliances in the United States for a good reason.
-A slow cooker might not cook as fast as a pressure cooker, but it can be more convenient if you work long hours.
+A slow cooker, also known as a crock pot, might cook slower than a pressure cooker, but it can be more convenient if you work long hours.

-With this helpful appliance, you can add your ingredients in the morning and come home to a delicious meal that’s ready to serve eight hours later.
-Some models will even automatically switch to warm mode once the programmed cook time is up.
-Because slow cookers are so popular, you can also find more slow cooker recipes and cookbooks.
+With this helpful appliance, you can add your ingredients in the morning and come home to a delicious meal ready to serve eight hours later.
+Some models automatically switch to warm mode once the programmed cook time is up.
+Because slow cookers are so popular, you can find more cooker recipes and cookbooks.

-While a pressure cooker might retain more vitamin and minerals, slow cookers are also capable of making healthy meals.
-You can make indulgent recipes like pot roasts and mac n cheese or healthier recipes like soups and baked beans.
+While a pressure cooker might retain more vitamins and minerals, slow cookers can also make healthy meals.
+You can make indulgent recipes like pot roast and mac n cheese or more nutritious recipes like soups and baked beans.
 Slow cookers can be incredibly versatile.

 How a Slow Cooker Works

-Slow cookers work similarly to Dutch ovens, but they eliminate the risk of starting a fire while slow cooking on the stove for hours.
-A dutch oven is heated on the stovetop from the bottom up.
+Slow cookers work similarly to Dutch ovens but eliminate the risk of starting a fire while slow cooking on the stove for hours.
+A Dutch oven is heated on the stovetop from the bottom up.
 A slow cooker is plugged in and spreads heat evenly over the entire base of the inner ceramic pot.

 A slow cooker has three main settings: high, low, and warm.
 Roasts and other large pieces of meat are best cooked on low for about eight hours.
-Cooking tougher meats at low temperatures, over a long time helps them turn out more tender.
-Beans, dips, and sauces are best cooked on high and usually take no more than 4-6 hours to finish.
+Cooking tougher meats at a low temperature over a long time helps them turn out more tender.
+Beans, dips, and sauces are best cooked on high and usually take 4-6 hours at most to finish.

-Programmable slow cookers will let you pick your cook setting and enter the amount of time you want to cook for.
-Once the cook time is done, the slow cooker will automatically switch over to warm mode for you.
-Other manual models require you to monitor your own cook time.
+Programmable slow cookers will let you pick your cooking setting and enter the time you want to cook.
+Once the cooking time is done, the slow cooker will automatically switch over to warm mode for you.
+Other manual models require you to monitor your own cooking time.
 You’ll also have to switch to warm mode by turning a knob yourself.

 Read Slow Cooker Reviews